 Symptoms of Low vs. High HbA1c

 Your A1C level reflects your average blood sugar.
-Your body will show signs if your sugar is too low or too high.
+Your body will show signs if your sugar level is too low or too high.
 Recognizing these symptoms early can keep you safe.

 When A1C Is Too Low